Disturbed's David Draiman on Sam Smith's Grammys performance: "It's taking the pop stars to be rock stars these days"

 Elsewhere, Elon Musk said the performance had “end of days vibes” but added: “If that’s satan, we have nothing to worry about.”

-During her speech ahead of Smith and Petras taking to the stage , Madonna said: “Here’s what I’ve learned after four decades in music.
+During her speech ahead of Smith and Petras taking to the stage, Madonna said: “Here’s what I’ve learned after four decades in music.
 If they call you shocking, scandalous, troublesome, problematic, provocative or dangerous, you are definitely onto something.

 “I’m here to give thanks to all the rebels out there, forging a new path and taking the heat for all of it.
 All you troublemakers out there need to know that your fearlessness does not go unnoticed.
 You are seen, you are heard and, most of all, you are appreciated.”